This vet is the inventor of America's favorite rapid-fire rifle tool

 In a 2012 video for Guns & Ammo, Cottle fired a gun outfitted with one of his bump-fire stocks and explained that it allowed shooters to “achieve an incredible rate of fire and have a lot of good fun at the range."

 His stocks, which sell for $150 to $300, are by far the most popular and well-known such devices on the weapons-accessory market, and he has fought to keep it that way, suing copycats out of business.
-He has just one main competitor, Fostech Outdoors, which sells a bump stock developed by a Florida marksman and has traded patent-infringement accusations with Slide Fire.
+He has just one main competitor, Fostech Outdoors, which sells a bump stock based on a concept first devised by a Florida marksman and has traded patent-infringement accusations with Slide Fire.
 Both companies eventually dropped their lawsuits.

 But Cottle is now the target of a growing backlash against bump-fire stocks, especially this week after they were found on 12 rifles recovered from the Las Vegas hotel room where Stephen Paddock fired on a country music festival on Sunday, killing 58 people.
 The ATF has not said if Paddock used any of the 12 rifles.